Family: Lamiaceae

 DimensionsThey reach 3-4 feet tall and will spread as far as you let them.
 New shorter cultivars are becoming available.

-MaintenanceAfter blooming cut back to the ground.
-Cutting back eliminates the bare knee stems and the mildew laden leaves.
-Monarda dies out in the center and needs to be divided every 2-3 years.
-Dig healthy clumps and replant or dig out center and fill with compost.
-The plants will rapidly regrow.
-Should be placed behind a plant that will cover up the space left when Monarda is cut back.
-All Monarda are prone to get mildew but the newer cultivars are said to be mildew resistant.
-I doubt if any are totally resistant.
+MaintenanceAfter the flowers have bloomed, cut the Monarda plant back to the ground.
+This helps to remove the bare knee stems and leaves that have mildew.
+Monarda tends to die out in the center and should be divided every 2-3 years.
+You can dig healthy clumps, replant them, or dig out the center and fill them with compost.
+The plants will grow back quickly.
+It's best to place Monarda behind a plant to cover the space left after cutting it back.
+While all Monarda plants are prone to mildew, the newer cultivars are said to be mildew resistant, although it's unlikely that any are entirely resistant.

-Notes & Reference#04-Herbaceous Perennial Plants (Allan Armitage), #40-Herbaceous Ornamental Plants (Steven Stills), #144-Missouri Botanical Gardens web site (www.missouribotanicalgarden.org)
+Notes & Reference#04-Herbaceous Perennial Plants (Allan Armitage), #40-Herbaceous Ornamental Plants (Steven Stills), #144-Missouri Botanical Gardens web site (www.missouribotanicalgarden.org), #274-Site Authors' observations and growing experiences of different Monarda cultivars

 Cart Image